 To estimate changes in an attribute between the two rounds, you could of course calculate separate means for each round of data and then compare them.
-However, that approach does not allow you to use the fact that the samples were drawn from the same sites and strata in order to get more precise estimates.
+However, that approach does not allow you to use the information on the linkages between the two rounds of data in order to get more precise estimates.
 Therefore, we recommend combining the data from the two rounds in order to estimate change.
 Specifically, combine the two rounds of data into a single data set, with a separate observation for each person (or family) in each round of data.
-Let $Y_i$ represent the analytical variable of interest for each observation i, and let the variable $ROUND2_i$ indicate whether the observation comes from Round Two ( $ROUND2_i = 0$ if observation i comes from Round One,

-$ROUND2_i = 1$ if observation i comes from Round Two.)
+Let $Y_i$ represent the analytical variable of interest for each observation i, and let the variable ROUND2i indicate whether the observation comes from Round Two (ROUND2i = 0 if observation i comes from Round One, ROUND2i = 1 if observation i comes from Round Two).
 Then run the following weighted regression model.